Yash-Singh1/cshell-vscode/README.md

 #### New Features

-- Add icon for extensoin
+- Add icon for extension

 #### Bug Fixes